Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 where this example is specific to bash or sh.

 ### MSG eGauge Service

 The MSG eGauge Service is installed separately from the rest of the system and uses its own installer in `/src/msg-egauge-service`.

 Here's an example installation command.

-	$ sudo ./installEgaugeAutomaticDataServices.pl
+	$ sudo perl {$PATH_TO_INSTALLER}/installEgaugeAutomaticDataServices.pl

-The install script, `/src/msg_egauge_service/installEgaugeAutomaticDataServices.pl`, should edited to set the install paths as the installer is not as sophisticated as the Python installer.
+The install script, `/src/msg_egauge_service/installEgaugeAutomaticDataServices.pl`, should be edited to set the install paths as the installer is not as sophisticated as the Python installer.
+The installer will work if invoked from other paths and does not have to be run from the path containing the source files.

 ## Distribution